-From the beginning of the project the entrepreneurs of SantaPark Arctic World, Ilkka Länkinen & Katja Ikäheimo-Länkinen didn´t want to build just accommodation, they wanted to make an experience for their guests.
+From the beginning of the project, the entrepreneurs of SantaPark Arctic World, Ilkka Länkinen and Katja Ikäheimo-Länkinen, didn’t want to build just accommodation, they wanted to make an experience for their guests.

-With a strong vision of embracing the nature and creating different emotional feeling whilst honoring the Lappish heritage, brought Ilkka & Katja to find young architects with the same vision and shared values.
+With a strong vision of embracing the nature and creating different emotional feeling whilst honoring the Lappish heritage, brought Ilkka and Katja to find young architects with the same vision and shared values.

 The Arctic TreeHouse Hotel project started with a concept design that was developed in close cooperation between Ilkka, Katja and Studio Puisto.
 The inspiration for the accommodation concept – set on a steep natural slope – came from Nordic nature and culture as well as the magical world of SantaPark.
 A vision started to form: small individual accommodation buildings set in nature, their spirit highlighting characteristics of the area and creating an optimal setting for experiencing both nature and arctic mysticism.

 — We are truly happy that the vision that we had became into reality and our wonderful team is working everyday to bring the best of the Lapland hospitality to our guests.
 Everything that we do, we do with great heart and passion.
 We highly appreciate the cooperation and professionalism with Studio Puisto.
 It has been a delight to work with them to bring our dream into life, Katja says.

 The spirit of nature of Lapland is strong, and we wanted to respect that, says Emma Johansson, architect of the Arctic TreeHouse Hotel in Rovaniemi.

 The wooden hotel won the first prize in the Worldwide Hospitality Awards in Paris in November 2017.